/tag/rivanna

 Simple ZFc protein: Similar results for AlphaFold (brown) and I-TASSER (blue).
 (This figure was created with the RCSB Pairwise Structure Alignment tool.)

 146PduD-linker-ZFc protein: AlphaFold’s (left) superior ability to predict secondary structure, a β-sheet in its green-yellow region, whereas I-TASSER (right) is not sufficiently refined to feature any β-strands.
 (This figure was created with NGL Viewer.)
-(Credits: David Bass and Prof. Keith Kozminski, Department of Biology) FAQ What is AlphaFold?
-AlphaFold is an AI for protein structure prediction developed by Google DeepMind.

 • Remaining maintenance days in 2021